 Necessary Skills and Qualities

-Even though we have been doing it for millennia and have gotten much better at it recently, labor and delivery is still a stressful, risky time for the mother and baby.
-Therefore OB/GYNs must be able to work thoughtfully and skillfully under pressure.
-They must also be suited to working highly variable work schedules.
-Because it is a hybrid specialty, of sorts, OB/GYNs should enjoy practicing both medicine and surgery.
-This requires a good bedside manner and clinical acumen along with dexterity, precision, and surgical skill.
+Given the stressful nature of pregnancy and delivery, OB/GYNs must be able to work thoughtfully and skillfully under pressure.
+Those wishing to actively practice obstetrics must also be suited to working highly variable work schedules.
+Finally, given the hybrid nature of this specialty, OB/GYNs should enjoy practicing both medicine and surgery.
+This requires a strong bedside manner and clinical acumen, in addition to dexterity, precision, and surgical skill.

 Opportunities for Advancement

-During residency training, an OB/GYN’s annual salary may range from $45,000 to $60,000.
-Salary will increase with each year of training.
-After residency is completed, the starting salary is generally between $200,000 and $250,000 per year.
-In 2010 the US Bureau of Labor Statistics reported the median salary for physicians in obstetrics/gynecology was $281,190.
+The U.S. Bureau of Labor Statistics states that the median salary for all physicians, including OB/GYNs, is over $187,200.
+Per Salary.com, the average starting salary for OB/GYNs ranges between $200,000 and $250,000 per year.
+As of 2012, the Bureau of Labor Statistics reported the median salary for all OB/GYNs was $301,737.
 It is important to note that OB/GYN malpractice insurance premiums are among the highest for physicians.
 The listed salaries do not take into account these insurance costs, which can reach six figures for a single provider.

+Overall for all physicians, the Bureau of Labor Statistics anticipates job growth of 18% from 2012 to 2022, which is faster than average job growth.
 There is currently a shortage of practicing US-born, US-trained OB/GYNs.
 This is due in large part to the difficult lifestyle of the profession and the high cost to maintain malpractice insurance.
-Therefore the employment outlook in this field is exceptionally high, especially in certain geographical regions.
+Therefore the employment outlook in this field is exceptionally high and particularly robust in certain geographical regions.